Coder-Yu/QRec/README.md

 <h2>Latest News</h2>
 <p>
 <b>We are now transfering RecQ to TensorFlow.
 A GPU based version would be provided in the coming weeks. </b></br>
+10/09/2018 - An Adversarial training based Model: APR has been implemented.</br>
-02/10/2018 - Two deep models: DMF CDAE have been implemented.
-Still tuning.</br>
+10/02/2018 - Two deep models: DMF CDAE have been implemented.</br>
 07/12/2018 - Algorithms supported by TensorFlow: BasicMF, PMF, SVD, EE (Implementing...) </br>
 </p>